Igglybuff/awesome-piracy/readme.md

 - [mp3.li](http://mp3li.unblckd.club) Another MP3 streaming site
 - [SongsPK](https://songs-pk.in/) Mainly for downloading Bollywood songs.
 Domain changes frequently.
 - [MusicBrainz](https://musicbrainz.org/) MusicBrainz is an open music encyclopedia that collects music metadata and makes it available to the public.
+- [New Album Releases](http://newalbumreleases.net/) Premium DDL links for full albums
+- [datmusic](https://datmusic.xyz/) Search engine with a clean UI for streaming music in your browser
+- [MusicPleer](https://musicpleer.la/) Another music streaming site with a decent search engine

 ## Software